-$0.30 EPS Expected for The Children’s Place, Inc. (NASDAQ:PLCE) This Quarter

-Wall Street analysts expect The Children’s Place, Inc. (NASDAQ:PLCE) to post ($0.30) earnings per share for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for The Children’s Place’s earnings, with the lowest EPS estimate coming in at ($0.55) and the highest estimate coming in at ($0.11).
-The Children’s Place reported earnings per share of $1.85 during the same quarter last year, which suggests a negative year over year growth rate of 116.2%.
-The firm is scheduled to report its next earnings report on Tuesday, March 16th.
+Analysts expect The Children’s Place, Inc. (NASDAQ:PLCE) to announce ($0.30) earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for The Children’s Place’s earnings, with the lowest EPS estimate coming in at ($0.55) and the highest estimate coming in at ($0.11).
+The Children’s Place posted earnings of $1.85 per share during the same quarter last year, which would suggest a negative year over year growth rate of 116.2%.
+The business is expected to issue its next earnings report on Tuesday, March 16th.

-According to Zacks, analysts expect that The Children’s Place will report full-year earnings of ($2.49) per share for the current fiscal year, with EPS estimates ranging from ($2.96) to ($2.22).
-For the next financial year, analysts anticipate that the business will post earnings of $3.04 per share, with EPS estimates ranging from $2.29 to $4.04.
-Zacks’ earnings per share averages are a mean average based on a survey of research firms that that provide coverage for The Children’s Place.
+On average, analysts expect that The Children’s Place will report full year earnings of ($2.49) per share for the current fiscal year, with EPS estimates ranging from ($2.96) to ($2.22).
+For the next fiscal year, analysts anticipate that the business will post earnings of $3.04 per share, with EPS estimates ranging from $2.29 to $4.04.
+Zacks Investment Research’s EPS calculations are an average based on a survey of research firms that that provide coverage for The Children’s Place.

-The Children’s Place (NASDAQ:PLCE) last posted its quarterly earnings data on Wednesday, November 18th.
-The company reported $1.44 EPS for the quarter, topping the consensus estimate of $0.51 by $0.93.
-The firm had revenue of $425.57 million during the quarter, compared to analyst estimates of $402.67 million.
+The Children’s Place (NASDAQ:PLCE) last released its earnings results on Wednesday, November 18th.
+The company reported $1.44 earnings per share for the quarter, beating analysts’ consensus estimates of $0.51 by $0.93.
+The business had revenue of $425.57 million during the quarter, compared to the consensus estimate of $402.67 million.
 The Children’s Place had a negative net margin of 5.67% and a positive return on equity of 15.09%.

-Large investors have recently bought and sold shares of the company.
-First Trust Advisors LP boosted its position in The Children’s Place by 98.8% during the first quarter.
-First Trust Advisors LP now owns 10,020 shares of the company’s stock worth $975,000 after acquiring an additional 4,979 shares during the last quarter.
-Amundi Pioneer Asset Management Inc. boosted its holdings in shares of The Children’s Place by 12.1% during the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 13,865 shares of the company’s stock worth $1,349,000 after purchasing an additional 1,502 shares during the last quarter.
-UBS Group AG grew its position in shares of The Children’s Place by 1,494.8% in the second quarter.
-UBS Group AG now owns 9,170 shares of the company’s stock valued at $343,000 after purchasing an additional 8,595 shares in the last quarter.
-Swiss National Bank increased its holdings in shares of The Children’s Place by 6.0% in the second quarter.
-Swiss National Bank now owns 32,000 shares of the company’s stock valued at $1,197,000 after purchasing an additional 1,800 shares during the last quarter.
-Finally, PNC Financial Services Group Inc. lifted its position in The Children’s Place by 263.5% during the second quarter.
-PNC Financial Services Group Inc. now owns 1,185 shares of the company’s stock worth $45,000 after buying an additional 859 shares in the last quarter.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Neuberger Berman Group LLC lifted its stake in The Children’s Place by 13.7% in the 3rd quarter.
+Neuberger Berman Group LLC now owns 621,782 shares of the company’s stock worth $17,616,000 after purchasing an additional 75,121 shares in the last quarter.
+Great Lakes Advisors LLC purchased a new stake in The Children’s Place in the 3rd quarter worth approximately $15,260,000.
+Point72 Asset Management L.P. lifted its stake in The Children’s Place by 967.6% in the 2nd quarter.
+Point72 Asset Management L.P. now owns 492,791 shares of the company’s stock worth $18,440,000 after purchasing an additional 446,634 shares in the last quarter.
+Voloridge Investment Management LLC lifted its stake in The Children’s Place by 76.9% in the 3rd quarter.
+Voloridge Investment Management LLC now owns 349,688 shares of the company’s stock worth $9,914,000 after purchasing an additional 152,030 shares in the last quarter.
+Finally, Arrowstreet Capital Limited Partnership purchased a new stake in The Children’s Place in the 3rd quarter worth approximately $9,468,000.

 The Children's Place, Inc operates as a children's specialty apparel retailer.
 The company operates through two segments, The Children's Place U.S. and The Children's Place International.
 It sells apparel, footwear, accessories, and other items for children; and designs, contracts to manufacture, and sells merchandise under the proprietary The Children's Place, Place, Baby Place, Gymboree brand names.